airloaf/V6502/README.md

 - TurboGrafx-16
 - Apple I and II

-If someone desires to create an emulator for any of the aforementioned devices, they will need to implement the 6502 cpu in software.
+If someone desires to create an emulator for any of the aforementioned devices, they will need an implementation of the 6502 cpu.
 This library can be used in place of a CPU implementation from scratch.

 This library does not necessarily need to be used in the development of an emulator, it can be used for other non-gaming applications:
-- Interpreter
+- 6502 Interpreters
 - CPU Visualizer

 ## References